 I know how anxiety feels.
 I have had my share!

 Anxiety is very common.
-It is a complex condition that can have its origins in troubles with health, money, education, work, relationships - in fact the contributors are innumerable.
-Anxiety tends to be cyclical and the thought activity involved is powerful, triggering reactions that can manifest as negative physiological and psychological outcomes including physical disorders, depression, and even serious illness.
+It is a complex condition that can have its origins in troubles with health, money, work, family, relationships - in fact the contributors are innumerable.
+Anxiety tends to arise in all of us in moments or periods of stress, but it can become like a background tension that never goes away.
+The thought activity involved around anxiety is powerful, and it triggers reactions that can manifest as negative physiological and psychological outcomes including physical disorders, depression, and even serious illness.

-That whole time life was like a never ending nightmare.
+That period of my life was like a never ending nightmare.
 Acute anxiety was constantly with me, and in the latter stages, before the wave had crashed and receded, I had a short bout of dark depression.

-'The watcher' is not separate from who we are - it is who we are, at the deepest level.
-Descriptions of it are rather futile, but it can be felt as pure awareness, or 'presence'.
+As time passed and I learned to rest in the place of 'The Watcher' it became obvious that it was not separate from who I was, but it was the true center of 'me' at the deepest level.
+Descriptions of it are rather futile, but it is felt as pure awareness, or 'presence'.
 Its qualities are peace, stillness, freedom.
 As we get in touch with it, we realise it is where we come from, we are truly at home there.

-When we get to know this 'place', all external mind/thought/body/emotion content loses its power to completely draw our attention into itself, and therefore cannot become or remain solid.
-We continue to experience everything, but now more like ripples or waves on the surface, while we remain in the calm behind/beneath.
-As this process unfolds, anxiety and other disturbing experiences, become less intense, eventually fading away altogether.
+When we get to know this 'place', all external thoughts, emotions and sensations in the body lose their power to completely draw our attention and take us over, and therefore cannot become as solid or remain as intense.
+We continue to experience everything, but now more like ripples or waves on the surface, while we are in the calm deep water beneath.